JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 CoAP POST request via Multicast, addressing a well-known registration endpoint.
 Conversely, MUD recipients can initiate the discovery process, e.g. by sending a COAP GET request to a well-known URI via multicast.
-Therefore, with the additional parameters introduced in this document, both Things and MUD managers can play a more active role during the MUD discovery process.

 TODO: Refine diagram